Media: music, Broadcasting, and Print

 By Drew Pelto

-Written for Nine Inning Know It All, April 2020
+Written for a series on Nine Inning Know It All, April 2020

 Baseball is about so many things.
 Strategy.
 History.
 Diversity.
 The smell of freshly-cut grass on a local park diamond and the stale cigarette smoke of an old ballpark.
 It’s about the feel of flipping through vintage cards, of a ball hitting a mitt, of sitting on hard, hot bleachers.
 Stadium Mustard on a Kahn’s footlong – only Clevelanders will understand.
 It’s about adaptation – whether it’s adapting the game to be played in your back yard instead of a three-acre space, or adapting to a new position because your knees can’t handle it behind the plate anymore, or adapting the entire gestalt of the sport into a simple card-and-dice format (I’ve been playing a lot of MLB Showdown during isolation).